A historical overview of landmark events and developments in systematised watching, throughout art and architecture, society and technology.

 1982 David Rokeby starts to develop Very Nervous System, his first major interactive work using video cameras, image processors, computers, synthesizers and a sound system to create a space in which the movements of one’s body create sound and/or music.

-1983 Michael Klier directs/edits the movie Der Riese, an unconventionally constructed essay video on video surveillance in public space
+1983 Michael Klier: Der Riese, an unconventionally constructed essay video on video surveillance in public space

-1985 Julia Scher‘s 1st reference to surveillance in Hardley Feel It Going In (painting with surveillance system)
+1985 Julia Scher‘s 1st reference to surveillance in Hardley Feel It Going In, a painting with a surveillance system

 1986 Julia Scher‘s 1st Bubble Memory device by Hitachi Softly Tapping The Wires (interactive installation)